Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 2. The program then executes, first pushing the public key and then the transaction hash to the stack.
 3. The public key and transaction hash are then swapped to put them in the correct order for the following `CHECKSIG` instruction.
 4. `CHECKSIG` pops all three items off the stack to check the signature, pushing `true` or `false` to the stack.
-5. `VERIFY` then pops the top value from the stack, and causes the program to fail if the value is `false`.
+5. `VERIFY` then pops the top value from the stack and causes the program to fail if the value is `false`.
 (In an actual control program, the `VERIFY` instruction of the last condition in a path is omitted, since it is performed by the VM itself.)

 Many control, issuance, and consensus programs use a multisignature check.